hehao98/MigrationHelper/evaluation/README.md

 ## RQ1: How many real migrations we can really discover from the existing development histories?

 [1] provides a basic list of possible Java library migrations rules mined from a large set of open source repositories and verified by experts (raw data available in `test-ground-truth-2014-raw.csv`).
 However, they only provide library names but not their group IDs and artifact IDs.
-Therefore, we apply the following processing steps.
+Therefore, we apply the following processing steps to generate a set of possible migration rules.

 1. Manually map them back to possible group IDs and artifact IDs, resulting in `test-ground-truth-2014.csv`.
 2. Filter out libraries that is rarely used in our test data (This is done when we evaluate, but the data still contains all libraries).